Investment in non-residential building construction

 [an error occurred while processing this directive]

-Investment in non-residential building construction totalled $10.5 billion in the fourth quarter, up 2.0% from the third quarter.
-It was the third consecutive quarterly increase and largely reflected higher spending on commercial building construction.
+Investment in non-residential building construction increased 1.3% from the previous quarter to $10.7 billion in the first quarter.
+This was the fifth consecutive quarterly increase and reflected higher spending in both commercial and industrial building construction.

 Note to readers

 Unless otherwise stated, this release presents seasonally adjusted data expressed in current dollars, which ease comparisons by removing the effects of seasonal variations.